w3c/ServiceWorker/explainer.md

 A major challenge for developers attempting to bring web apps to the offline world has been the unfriendliness of existing solutions to the workflow of "put things on disk, visit URL, hit ctrl-r".
 Event Workers, in contrast, enable a straightforward model that gives developers explicit control over what/when/how to cache resources without adding layers of indirection which they cannot control.

 In fact, our first example Event Worker, coupled with [IndexedDB](https://developer.mozilla.org/en-US/docs/IndexedDB) and XHR might be all that's *technically* necessary to build a programmatic offline solution.
-It would, however, be a royal pain in the ass to use -- either because developers would need to make or find large-ish libraries to managed fetching/storing/retreiving resources or because XHR doesn't provide all the power that's strictly necessary.
+It would, however, be a royal pain in the ass to use -- either because developers would need to make or find large-ish libraries to managed fetching/storing/retrieving resources or because XHR doesn't provide all the power that's strictly necessary.

 This is where the global `caches` map comes in.
 Each Event Worker has a global `caches` Map which holds instances of `Cache`.
 A `Cache` is just what it sounds like: a repository of stored `Response` objects; or in this case, `Promise`s which represent `Response`s which may or may not yet be available from the network.

 _NOTE: You might know "Promise" by the name "Future".
-If not, see the [case for Promises in DOM](https://github.com/slightlyoff/DOMPromise/blob/master/README.md#Promises- promises-i-dont-speak-your-crazy-moon-language) or an explanation [here](http://www.xanthir.com/b4PY0)._
+If not, see the [case for Promises in DOM](https://github.com/slightlyoff/DOMPromise/blob/master/README.md#Promises-promises-i-dont-speak-your-crazy-moon-language) or an explanation [here](http://www.xanthir.com/b4PY0)._

 Using `Cache`s is perhaps simpler than talking about them, so here's some tiny example code that implements the `oninstall` event, starts populating a single `Cache` with content, and tells the system that the Event Worker is ready if-and- only-if all the there resources in the cache are downloaded.